eclipse-archived/smarthome/extensions/binding/org.eclipse.smarthome.binding.onewire/README.md

 The conversion time is inverse to that and ranges from 95 ms to 750 ms.
 For best performance it is recommended to set the resolution only as high as needed.

-The correct channel-type is selected automatically by the thing handler depending on the sensor type.

 ## Full Example

-This is the configuration for a OneWire network consisting of an owserver as bridge (`onewire:owserver:mybridge`) and a temperature sensor as thing (`onewire:temperature:mybridge:mysensor`).
+This is the configuration for a OneWire network consisting of an owserver as bridge (`onewire:owserver:mybridge`) as well as a temperature sensor and a BMS as things (`onewire:temperature:mybridge:mysensor`, `onewire:bms:mybridge:mybms`).

 ### demo.things:

 ```
-Bridge onewire:owserver:mybridge [ network-address="192.168.0.51" ] {
+Bridge onewire:owserver:mybridge [
+    network-address="192.168.0.51"
+    ] {

-    temperature mysensor   [id="28.505AF0020000" ]
+    Thing temperature mysensor [
+        id="28.505AF0020000",
+        refresh=60
+        ] {
+            Channels:
+                Type temperature-por-res : temperature [
+                    resolution="11"
+                ]
+        }

+    Thing bms mybms [
+        id="26.CD497C010000",
+        id1="28.D3E45A040000",
+        lightsensor=true,
+        temperaturesensor="DS18B20",
+        refresh=60
+        ] {
+            Channels:
+                Type temperature-por-res : temperature [
+                    resolution="9"
+                ]
+        }
 }
 ```